Visit our great little award-winning Museum, situated in the Buckinghamshire village where Roald Dahl lived and wrote for 36 years.

 The Museum, aimed at 6 to 12 year olds, features three interactive galleries.
 Boy gallery looks at Roald Dahl's school days while Solo gallery houses his original Writing Hut.
 The Story Centre puts your imagination centre-stage with fantabulous activities to inspire the writer in you.

-As well as three interactive galleries you can enjoy free drop-in crafts every day, and free storytelling at weekends and during the Buckinghamshire school holidays.
+As well as three interactive galleries you can enjoy free drop-in crafts every day (closed most Mondays), and free storytelling at weekends and during the Buckinghamshire school holidays.

 Additionally we run a packed programme of fun and lively workshops that are pre-bookable.
 Some of these incur a small charge; take a look at our What's On pages for full listings.
 These events can be booked by calling 01494 892192.